hubverse-org/hubDocs/docs/source/quickstart-hub-admin/getting-started.md

 ## Step 3: Name and create the repository

-Enter a name for your repository—you can use any name.
+Enter a name for your repository---you can use any name.
 Then click on "Create repository".

 ```{image} ../images/repo-nam.png
 :alt: Naming your repository on GitHub